Sid Vicious: Death of Nancy Spungen

 McLaren firmly believed that Vicious was innocent.
 Noting that the knife was left in plain view and that the couple kept their cash in a drawer, he believed that Spungen caught one of the party guests stealing money and was stabbed by that person.
 Given the number of people who had been through the hotel room on the night of the murder, Bailey had his investigator look into the possibility that a third party was involved in Spungen's death.

 Bailey also hired forensic psychiatrist Dr. Stephen Teich to evaluate Vicious.
-After their initial conversation, during which Vicious was preoccupied by the 'working class in Berlin' and remained fixated on the television, Teich told Anne Beverley that Sid must not be left alone.
-Hours later, Beverley called Teich and said that Sid had slashed his arms with a smashed light bulb.
+After their initial conversation, during which Vicious was preoccupied by the 'working class in Berlin' and remained fixated on the television, Teich told Anne Beverley that Vicious must not be left alone.
+Hours later, Beverley called Teich and said that Vicious had slashed his arms with a smashed light bulb.
 Teich returned to the hotel and called an ambulance.
-EMS staff arrived with the police; when Sid saw them, he headed for the window but was blocked by Teich.
+EMS staff arrived with the police; when Vicious saw them, he headed for the window but was blocked by Teich.
 He was taken to Bellevue Hospital and then moved to the New York-Presbyterian Westchester Behavioral Health Center in White Plains, New York.
 He was released on 26 November and returned to the Chelsea.
 At this time, Rotten tried to contact Vicious, but his calls were barred by Beverley and McLaren.
 On 28 November, Vicious was interviewed by the Irish journalist Bernard Clarke.
 He said that Spungen's death was "meant to happen" and that "Nancy always said she'd die before she was 21".
 He said that he just wanted to have fun.
 When asked where he would like to be, he replied, "Under the ground".

-In the meantime, McLaren announced that the Sex Pistols would reunite to record a Christmas album to benefit Sid's defence, and sold T-shirts with the slogan, "She's Dead, I'm Alive, I'm Yours."
+In the meantime, McLaren announced that the Sex Pistols would reunite to record a Christmas album to benefit Vicious's defence, and sold T-shirts with the slogan, "She's Dead, I'm Alive, I'm Yours."